mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 3. CPU limits
 4. Memory limits

----
+{% admonition(type="NOTE") %}

-ℹ️ Since pods usually are created by Deployments (or DeploymentConfigs if you are using OpenShift), you would instead set the deployment's `.spec.template.spec.containers[].resources` field.
+Since pods usually are created by Deployments (or DeploymentConfigs if you are using OpenShift), you would instead set the deployment's `.spec.template.spec.containers[].resources` field.

----
+{% end %}

 It is not necessary to set _all_ of the values.
 For example it's possible to configure only Memory requests and CPU limits.

----
+{% admonition(type="TIP") %}

-💡 **TIP**: The usage of resourece requests and limits can be enforced using LimitRanges.
+The usage of resource requests and limits can be enforced using LimitRanges.
 They can define the range of possible values as well as **default values that will be applied if you do NOT specify any resource requests or limits**.

----
+{% end %}

 ## Scheduling